lionel-panhaleux/ror/README.md

 ### 2.01.6 COLLECTIONS
 During the Revenue Phase, the Pontifex Maximus receives 1d6 Talents in addition to his normal [base income](#10611-base-income).
 ### 2.01.7 EVIL OMENS
 When the Evil Omens event is drawn, the Pontifex Maximus must pay the 20 Talent cost from his Personal Treasury.
 If he cannot pay the 20 Talents or if a second Evil Omens occurs in the same turn, he is immediately stripped of his office, gets a Major marker, and loses 5 Influence (to a minimum of 0).
 If he is unable to pay the full Evil Omens cost, the difference plus a 10 Talent fine is levied on his Faction Treasury (payable to the Bank).
-If the Faction Treasury has insufficient funds, what money there is in that Treasury is lost, and the Faction Leader may also be the subject of a Major Prosecution during the following Senate Phase, in addition to any regular Prosecutions the Censor may wish to conduct.
+If the Faction Treasury has insufficient funds, what money there is in that Treasury is lost, and the ancient Pontifex may also be the subject of a Major Prosecution during the following Senate Phase, in addition to any regular Prosecutions the Censor may wish to conduct.
 The State must pay any shortfall in the Evil Omens cost (excluding the Faction fine) not paid by the Pontifex Maximus or his Faction.
 ### 2.01.8 RECALL
 The Pontifex Maximus may be stripped of his office during any Senate Phase by a two-thirds majority of votes cast.
 He may not veto that proposal with the Pontifex Maximus veto ability, although any Senator (of his or another Faction) wielding a Tribune may.
 If voted out of office, he loses 5 Influence (to a minimum of 0).
 Existing Priests are not affected in any way by the recall or death of the Pontifex Maximus.
 ## 2.02 PROVINCIAL WARS